 Tina Stewart – Military Family Advocate & Accountant

-Tina is a CPA and senior manager at Smith, Dukes & Buckalew LLP.
-She has deep experience in public accounting, with a specialty in government and non-profit.
-Tina is qualified under Government Auditing Standards and has Uniform Guidance audit experience.
-She received her B.S. in Accounting and B.S. in Mathematics from the University of New Orleans.
-As a military spouse, Tina is passionate about supporting military families.
+Tina is a CPA and manager with Carr, Riggs & Ingram, LLC.
+Prior to that, she worked at Smith, Dukes & Buckalew.
+Tina specializes in government and non-profit public accounting.
+She is qualified under Government Auditing Standards and has Uniform Guidance audit experience.
+Tina received her B.S. in Accounting and B.S. in Mathematics from the University of New Orleans.
+As a military spouse, Tina is passionate about supporting military families and understands the challenges they face.
 Her husband, Jimmy, serves in the U.S. Coast Guard and served in the U.S. Army prior to that.
-They live in Mobile, AL with their three children.
+They live in Mobile, AL with their four children.

 Mike Anderson – Veteran Advisor